August 31, Rapid Arctic ice melt: humans and nature share blame

 Arctic shipping is an ice dream unlikely to come true any time soon, the head of one of the world's top shipping companies told The Arctic Imperative Summit here Tuesday.

+It was not exactly what some in the audience wanted to hear.
 A shrinking polar ice cap and a slow but steady increase in ships trafficking the Arctic Ocean along Russia's Northern Route has fueled a belief that direct shipping from Europe to the Far East could be on the horizon.
 The U.S. Coast Guard has begun referring to the narrow stretch of the Bering Sea between Wales and Naukan, Russia, as "Alaska's Strait of Gibralatar."
+That notion was pooh-poohed by Capt.
+Stephen Carmel, senior vice president for Maersk Line, Limited, the globe's leading mover of containerized freight. |

 June 27, Prodigal Plankton Species Makes First Known Migration from Pacific to Atlantic Via Pole